ElenaHaw/RealEstatePricePrediction/README.md

 # RealEstatePricePrediction
-EDA and a model of property price prediction in Perth, WA by means of Python
+EDA and a model of property price prediction in Perth, WA using Python